 - Eat in Sillyville.
 If you like fair food, consider eating in Sillyville (the little kiddie area).
-Last year I found they had a selection of kid-friendly food and CHEAP food by fair standards.
-I also noticed that there was no one in line at the scone stand there…. and this was on a weekend!
+A couple years ago, I discovered they had a selection of kid-friendly food and CHEAP food by fair standards.
+I also noticed that there was no one in line at the scone stand there…and this was on a weekend!
 (But shhhhhhh…. don’t tell anyone, ‘k?)

 - Eat some free treats.
 Yeah, I’ll admit it.
 I like trying all the free food!
 This is a fun way to eat some special treats without shelling out the dough.
 Here are a few of my favorite ideas: 1) hang around the Vitamix demo table for healthy smoothies and soups, 2) stop by the dairy barn for free samples of milk, chocolate milk and sometimes egg nog, 3) keep your eyes peeled in the expo halls for free samples of stuff like fudge, honey, and jams and 4) throughout the Fair are these water stations you can get a small cone of water from – I think it might be Mountain Mist.